Here are the answers to many of the commonly asked questions about therapy and specifically therapy with me!

 Your first appointment is an opportunity to get to know the therapist as much as it is for me to get to know you!
-You will receive some basic paperwork by email that you can fill out prior to the appointment or you will want to arrive about 10 minutes before the appointment to fill it out in the office.
-If you have insurance, a copy of your insurance card will be made just like at a doctor’s office.
-We will go over your paperwork and then I will ask some questions about what brings you to therapy.
+You will receive some basic paperwork by email that you will fill out prior to the appointment.
+If you have insurance, you upload a photo of your insurance card.
+We will go over the paperwork and then I will ask some questions about what brings you to therapy.

 If you have questions or concerns, this is a great time to ask them.
 If for some reason you feel uncomfortable, like we don’t “mesh” well or just don’t hit it off then you are not obligated to come in for future appointments.
 Sometimes you might feel like one therapist’s style isn’t quite right for you and that is ok!
 Professionals know that it is not personal.

 Yes.
 For adults coming to therapy, what is said in the session is confidential.
 Your information is protected by HIPAA.
 If you wish for a therapist to speak to your doctor or anyone else you will have to sign an information release.
 The situations where information is not confidential are: abuse or neglect of a child; abuse or neglect of a vulnerable adult such as an elderly person; if you are a danger to yourself; or if you are a danger to others.
 An example of a danger to others would be if a client stated in session a credible threat toward someone like: “I am going to shoot my boss.”
 An example of danger to yourself is if you have suicidal ideation with a plan, such as: “I have a bottle of pills hidden at home in case I need them.”
 In the rare occurrence that something is said in session that I feel I am mandated to report it, I will discuss the situation with you during the session.

 Examples of things that are not a danger to others and will be kept confidential are:

 - past crimes such as discussing an incident you were previously on trial for